 The internet is full of companies that find it easy to ignore their most loyal customers.
 These companies are so busy chasing new customers that they forget to appreciate those who already buy their products.
 An indifferent customer may buy once, but a loyal customer will keep buying.

 If you sell online, give your customers a reason to keep coming back.
-This might mean giving them discounts or giving them new things to try out as a reward for their loyalty.
+This might mean giving them discounts or new things to try out as a reward for their loyalty.